 The Ninoy Aquino International Airport (NAIA) welcomes international and domestic flights, serving Metro Manila and nearby provinces in Luzon Island.
 It is the usual starting point for foreign tourists to explore the country before heading to other popular destinations in the Philippines.

 Quezon City is located 60-90 minutes north of NAIA or MANILA AIRPORT.
-Some of the transportation options from the airport to Kyusi are via bus (P2P buses), ride-hailing app, taxi, and even jeepney.
+From NAIA, here are your transportation options going to Kyusi.

 Grab and Joyride are currently the only ride-hailing apps we can recommend for transportation to and from the airport.
 Some companies may not be as established as the two previously mentioned, while others only offer motorcycle taxis for hire (e.g., Angkas).

-- For Grab, you have four options: GrabTaxi, GrabCar 4-Seater, GrabCar 6-Seater, and Airport-To-Anywhere (ATA).
-The last option is available from Terminal 1, 2, and 3.
-This is a dedicated car service that allows a maximum of three passengers, plus three pieces of 23kg luggage.
+• For Grab, you have four options: GrabTaxi, GrabCar 4-Seater, GrabCar 6-Seater, and GrabAirport (from NAIA).
+The last option is only available from 12PM to 12AM.
+It is a dedicated car service that allows a maximum of three passengers, plus three pieces of 23kg luggage.
+The fares for GrabAirport are fixed depending on the drop-off location; hence, no surge fees shall be applied.

 Fare and Pick-Up Locations

-Depending on your specific drop-off point, the time of your booking, the type of car service you need, and the ride-hailing app you will be booking from, the fare from NAIA to Quezon City ranges from P600 to P1,300.
+Again, the fare is evident from the get go and you can do cashless payment.
+The trip cost varies depending on your specific drop-off point, the time of your booking, the type of car service you need, and the ride-hailing app you will be booking from.
+The surcharge can also spike your fare up compared to when you book during non-peak hours.

 Taking a taxi is another option for you if you want direct transfers from NAIA to your chosen destination in Quezon City.
 Both fixed-rate taxis and metered taxis have their designated lanes at NAIA, particularly outside the arrival area.